oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 parameter.
 It also defines the HTTP authentication method used to include the access token when making a protected resource request.

-## Bearer Tokens
+## Bearer Tokens {#bearer-tokens}

 A Bearer Token is a security token with the property that any party in possession of the token (a "bearer") can use the token in any way that any other party in possession of it can.
-Using a bearer token does not require a bearer to prove possession of cryptographic key material (proof-of-possession).
+Using a Bearer Token does not require a bearer to prove possession of cryptographic key material (proof-of-possession).

-Bearer tokens may be enhanced with proof-of-possession specifications such as mTLS {{RFC8705}} to provide proof-of-possession characteristics.
+Bearer Tokens may be enhanced with proof-of-possession specifications such as mTLS {{RFC8705}} to provide proof-of-possession characteristics.

+To protect against access token disclosure, the communication interaction between the client and the resource server utilize confidentiality and integrity protection as described in
+{{communication-security}}.

 ### Authenticated Requests